Saving Energy on Heating and Cooling

 For the conscious person, this strategy could be called “5 degrees of separation”.

-Looking to save on your electricity bill, or just concerned about power use in light of environmental issues?
+Looking to save on your electricity bill, or just concerned about use in light of environmental issues?
 Heating and cooling our homes is one of our biggest sinks, along with inefficient vehicles.
 By taking a few steps, you can reduce the amount of electricity you need to keep your home comfortable.
 You’ll save money, and be able to feel better about your impact on the environment.

 The first step is making sure that your house is well insulated.
 Seal gaps around windows and doors, check your insulation, and repair any malfunctioning storm windows.
 Also, be certain to check the attic for drafts.
 You’ll save a lot more on heating if the cold can’t get in!
 A good way to check for leaks is to light a stick of incense or a candle, and hold it near windows and doors.
 Watch the flame or smoke and see if it’s affected by a draft.
 You can then caulk or strip any leaks you find.